angelolab/toffy/README.md

 # toffy
-Scripts for interacting with and generating data from the commercial MIBIScope
+Scripts for interacting with and generating data from the commercial MIBIScope.

 # System
 Depending on what operating system you are planning to install toffy on, the process will differ slightly.